Neck roast with rosemary potatoes

 preparation

-The evening before smoking, make the rub and rub it all over the pork neck.
-Wrap tightly in cling film and leave to rest in the fridge overnight.
-Take the meat out of the fridge and the foil about 1 hour before you start grilling.
+The evening before smoking, prepare the rub and rub it all over the pork neck.
+Wrap tightly in cling film and let it rest in the refrigerator overnight.
+About 1 hour before grilling, remove the meat from the refrigerator and the cling film.

-Scrub the potatoes well and cut them in half lengthwise and then into quarters.
-Place them in an ovenproof casserole dish, sprinkle with rosemary, season with salt and pepper and pour plenty of olive oil over them.
+Scrub the potatoes well, halve them lengthwise, and then quarter them.
+Place them in a heatproof baking dish, sprinkle with rosemary, season with salt and pepper, and drizzle with plenty of olive oil.

-Place hickory chips on the embers and smoke the food for the first half hour.
-Grill the meat until it reaches a core temperature of around 72 °C, allowing around 2 hours of grilling time.
+Add hickory chips to the embers and smoke the food for the first half hour.
+Grill the meat until it reaches an internal temperature of approximately 72°C, allowing about 2 hours of grilling time.

-Mix the marinade ingredients and brush the roast with the "thyme brush" about three times while grilling.
-Check the potatoes' cooking status briefly; as soon as they are ready, remove them from the grill, put them to one side and, if necessary, place a bowl of water or apple juice under the meat.
+Mix the marinade ingredients and brush the roast with a thyme brush about three times while grilling.
+Briefly check the potatoes for doneness; once they are cooked, remove them from the grill, set them aside, and if necessary, place a bowl of water or apple juice under the meat.

-Before cutting, let the meat rest covered for 15 minutes, while reheating the potatoes on the grill.
+Before slicing, let the meat rest, covered, for 15 minutes; during this time, reheat the potatoes on the grill.

 Recipe by Elmar Fetscher

 Elmar Fetscher is a pioneer of the German BBQ lifestyle.
-In 2002 he founded Europe's largest BBQ magazine FIRE&FOOD and has been editor-in-chief, opinion maker and popular expert on German BBQ ever since.
+In 2002, he founded Europe's largest BBQ magazine, FIRE&FOOD, and has since been its editor-in-chief, opinion leader, and a sought-after expert in the German BBQ scene.

 Recipe from FIRE&FOOD issue 02/2019